 Do I have to speak a foreign language?
 Certainly not!
 Many opportunities are available in English-speaking countries.
 There are also many programs in non-English speaking countries that offer instruction in English.

 How can I apply?
 Find out how to apply by setting up an Options appointment with a Study Abroad advisor in 207 Foust Building, or call 334-5404.

 What is ISEP?
 ISEP is an organization that offers even more possibilities to study abroad for its members.
 If you can not find a UNCG program that fits your academic plan, ISEP is another option to consider.
 Based out of Washington D.C., ISEP offers opportunities in over 39 countries worldwide.
-The ISEP program requires that students complete the ISEP application forms and ISEP deadlines are often earlier than our UNCG Exchange deadlines.
+The ISEP program requires that students complete and ISEP application, in addition to the UNCG study abroad application, and ISEP deadlines are often earlier than our UNCG program deadlines.

 Why are students encouraged to choose more than one destination?
 Some destinations are more competitive than others and it is important to have a solid backup plan.

 When should I get started?
 It is never too early to get started.
 Come by or call to make an Options appointment soon.
 Once you know the process you can plan accordingly and apply for the appropriate semester.
 We look forward to working with you!